 With this quick decision-maker type of prospect, you’ll want to avoid unnecessary details and go straight to the point.

 Talkers, as the name indicates, tend to be talkative – surprising indeed.
 You’d rather open a discussion, share personal experiences, and invite the prospect to give their opinion and ideas.

 The thinkers are more rational and patient.
 When demoing to this kind of prospect, you’d rather emphasize the product benefits, and maintain a long-term relationship to build trust.

 This is the analytical type of prospect.
 They need to understand deeply every aspect of your product to feel confident.
 You should put more focus on collected data and concrete insights to convince them.

 Neglecting the USPs – and the outcomes

-It sounds pretty trivial, but it's worth mentioning.
-Don’t neglect your USP(s) when demoing.
-Just for the record, USP stands for Unique Selling Proposition - not to be confused with a famous shipping company.
+It sounds pretty trivial, but it’s worth mentioning.
+Neglecting your USP(s) can lead to a product demo fail.
+Just for the record, USP stands for Unique Selling Proposition – not to be confused with a famous shipping company.
 Try spreading your USP(s) during your sales demo speech to draw your prospect’s attention to what differentiates you from your competitors.